cpputest/cpputest.github.io/manual.markdown

 Combining -s&#124;sg with -xn, or -s&#124;sn with -xg will run only those tests that satisfy both criteria.

-Specifying -xg or -xn in other combinations results in undefined behavior.
+Specifying several -xg or -xn with each other or in other combinations has no effect.

 *NOTE* Be careful with *-p*: